Arnoldujr/Arnoldujr/README.md

 <tr>
 <td valign="top" width="55%">

+Most of what I build lives inside Discord — bots that automate the boring stuff and small tools that make servers easier to run.
+Outside of that, I'm slowly leveling up into a more backend-focused, TypeScript-heavy developer.

 - Currently: building Discord bots and automation tools using Node.js.
 - Learning: deeper TypeScript patterns and async system design.
 - Open to: collaboration on bots, API integrations, and small backend utilities.